IIITLucknowSWEngg/CSITTeam007/Assignment2/Design.md

 # Zomato Project Design Documentation

 ## Introduction
- ---

 ## Purpose
-This project aims to create a platform for users to discover restaurants, order food, and track deliveries in real time.
-It also provides tools for restaurants to manage their menu and orders, and delivery agents to fulfill orders efficiently.
+This project intends to deliver a seamless food-ordering and delivery experience for users while supporting restaurants and delivery agents with robust tools to optimize operations.

 ## Scope
-The Zomato clone system enables users to request order and pay for food via a mobile app and web app .
+The Zomato clone system enables users to request, order, and pay for food via a mobile app and web app.
 Restaurants are able to offer services through the same platform.
+The system includes:
+- Mobile application and web application interfaces.
+- Backend API services.
+- Payment processing integration.
+- Real-time communication.
-The system includes the mobile application, backend API services, payment processing, real-time communication, and external integration with services like maps and SMS gateways.
+- External integrations with services like maps and SMS gateways.

 ---

 ## Frontend Design